 When I was 15, I started performing with a four-piece band at weddings and other events.
 Emboldened by that experience, I took on a tougher crowd, the nuns at my high school.
 Somehow, I had the hutzpah or just plain ignorance to play Bobby Darin's "If I Was A Carpenter", a thinly veiled attempt to romanticize the life of Jesus, which I realized when I heard these words as they escaped from my lips: "If I were a carpenter and you were a lady, would you marry me anyway, would you have my baby."
 To my surprise and good fortune, the only reaction I got besides the swooning girls in the front row was a thin smile from Sister Elizabeth.
 At 16, I began playing my own songs in local "underground" coffee shops.
 Over the next ten years, I played in several progressive rock, pop and R&B bands, and was even invited to audition for the legendary Bar-Kays after the plane crash that claimed the lives of some of the group.

 Over the next couple of decades, my focus switched to raising a family - four boys.
 However, I continued to write songs and began the slow process of assembling recording equipment.
 For the next ten years, I struggled with the technology, and eventually discovered that I was trying to do things with the equipment that it was no able to do.
 Eventually, with time, experience and training with Berklee College of Music and others, I built a commercial recording studio.
 Not long after it was built, I fell in love with the beauty of Ojai, California and moved myself and all my studio stuff there.
 Soon, I opened a commercial recording studio with my partners catering to local artists and LA-based movie production companies.
 I also performed in local venues and later, up and down the West coast.
 In 2012, I took a cross-country tour in my old RV, performing in Washington, D.C., Cincinnati, several small towns in the Midwest.
-After nine months on the road, I parked my RV in the Palm Springs, CA area and spent the next three years performing there.
-Finally, in 2015 I headed northwest to Ojai, CA where I now live and perform in local venues.
+After nine months on the road, I parked my RV in the Palm Springs, CA area.
+Since then, I found a great place to live and have been performing at local venues.

 In addition to my live performances, I compose music for film and TV productions.
-To date, my music has appeared in several cable TV shows including Kourtney and Khloe` (Kardashian) Take Miami, as well as independent films and more than 140 student shorts at colleges around the U.S.
+To date, my music has appeared in a few cable TV shows including Kourtney and Khloe` (Kardashian) Take Miami, as well as independent films and more than 140 student shorts at colleges around the U.S.

 Along the way I have been blessed to receive the following awards for my work: